Our trip to Dumfries and Galloway was part of a paid partnership with the South of Scotland Destination Alliance.

 The Castle Stableyard – once home to a bakery and poultry house -is now home to an eclectic mix of small businesses.
 This includes craft makers, a yoga teacher, a bike repair shed and an upholstery service.

-2. The Dalveen Pass
+2. Drive the Dalveen Pass

 Heading up the motorway towards Scotland’s cities or Highlands, most visitors are oblivious to the enchanting road that lies just below them, nestled into the Lowther Hills.
 The Dalveen Pass is a winding – and in parts Roman – road, which passes through the southern part of the hills, including glens and valleys.